Elliptic Harnack inequalities for mixed local and nonlocal $p$-energy form on metric measure spaces

 \section{Functional inequalities}

 In this section, we fix a mixed local and nonlocal $p$-energy form $(\sE,\sF)$ on the metric measure space $(M,d,m)$ and prove some consequences of the cutoff Sobolev inequality \eqref{CS} and the Poincar\'e inequality \eqref{PI}.
-In particular, we prove the equivalence between the Faber-Krahn inequality and Sobolev inequalities in Theorem \ref{t.FK=Sob}.
+In particular, we prove the equivalence between the Faber--Krahn inequality and Sobolev inequalities in Theorem \ref{t.FK=Sob}.